w3f/Grants-Program/MPT.md

 #### Description

-Marco Polo Technologies (MPT) stands as a pioneering entity in the web3 space of infrastructure solutions, dedicated to reshaping alternative finance platforms, instruments, and mechanisms.
+Marco Polo Technologies (MPT) stands as a pioneering entity in the web3 space of infrastructure solutions, dedicated to disrupt alternative finance, financial instruments and mechanisms.
 Our primary objective centers around facilitating seamless interactions within private markets and alternative investments.
 MPT is designed to align with global regulatory standards, emphasizes investor protection, enforces rigorous KYC/AML/KYB protocols, and implements mechanisms to deter market manipulation.
 Alongside our commitment to security and compliance, we are building an intuitive user interface (UI) architecture, which enables businesses, especially those less familiar with technology, to effortlessly create alternative finance platforms using a streamlined drag-and-drop interface.

 MPT assists businesses in  reaching untapped markets by connecting real-world assets with a diverse range of investors and finance experts.
 By fostering collaborations between asset owners, investors, and issuers, we aim to revolutionize the landscape of alternative finance and bridge the gap between traditional finance, DeFi, and the latest web3 technologies.
-Our primary aim is to channel more investments from traditional and private sectors into the digital web3 realm, fostering more inclusive and transparent markets for all participants.
+Our primary aim is to channel more investments from traditional and private sectors into the digital web3 realm, fostering more inclusive, liquid and transparent markets for all participants.

 #### Marco Polo Technologies, Substrate and Polkadot - A brief description of our project.